 Solid Blake: I love the challenge of a b2b for fun, but I do think when we’re doing this professionally we have to make sure the set is coherent and interesting to everyone in the club.
 When we’re being booked to play for a crowd who have paid to be there, it’s not about us having fun really, but of course it’s great that we usually manage to do so anyway.
 For that reason, the b2b will be reserved for extra special occasions, to make sure we know the kind of music we collectively want to present to an audience.

 Mama Snake: To keep moving forward I guess.
 We never sat down and defined what we do and I don’t think we need to.
 I think it’s important to constantly improve your mixing skills and spend time on finding new music.
-In the context of club culture I like to play these more liberating and left wing clubs and parties that seek to create spaces for people who don’t necessarily feel welcome in the norms that society sets.
-To DJ was never intended as a political project of mine, but you can’t ignore the fact that it has a strongly political aspect and recently I have explored this more – I mean, Trump is the fucking president and the UK is leaving the EU, so we all need to get involved in one way or another.
+In the context of club culture, I like to play more liberating and left wing clubs and parties that seek to create spaces for people who don’t necessarily feel welcome in the norms that society sets.
+To DJ was never intended as a political project of mine, but you can’t ignore the fact that it has a strongly political aspect, and recently I have explored this more.
+I mean, Trump is the fucking president and the UK is leaving the EU, so we all need to get involved in one way or another.
 I hope this is something we as a crew can do somehow.
-We have been put in this position of being part of a movement that promotes women in music by a lot by magazines, journalists and online forums, without this being an intentional goal of ours, but I feel that we should live up to this and take upon the task.
+We have been put in this position of being part of a movement that promotes women in music by a lot by magazines, journalists and online forums, without this being an intentional goal of ours, but I feel that we should live up to that and take on the task.
 We have talked a lot about not exploiting some good cause to further our own careers within music, but I think everyone should contribute to make the environment in electronic music more welcoming, especially if you are in a position to do so.

-Can you talk about your label Ectotherm?
+Can you talk about your label, Ectotherm?

 What are you up to next?

-Solid Blake: As well some pretty special Apeiron Crew gigs coming up throughout the second half of the year, I’m working hard on my own music, both for live sets and future releases after my first full EP that’s coming out on Glasgow label Outer Zone at the start of July.
+Solid Blake: As well some pretty special Apeiron Crew gigs coming up throughout the second half of the year, I’m working hard on my own music both for live sets and future releases after my first full EP that’s coming out on Glasgow label Outer Zone at the start of July.
 Gig-wise, I’m very much looking forward to playing live at Roskilde Festival at the end of June.
 Attending the festival seems to be a rite of passage for young people in Denmark, so being asked to play there was a huge honour.

 By Lucia Udvardyova